OpenACC/openacc-training-materials/README.md

 ### Module 3 – Introduction to OpenACC Directives

-Students will have already seen the parallel, kernels, and loop directive at this point.
+In [labs/module3](Module 3) students will have already seen the parallel, kernels, and loop directive at this point.
 Now, this module will focus on teaching the specifics of each directive, the differences between them, and how to use them to parallelize our code.

 Topics that will be covered are as follows:
 * The Parallel directive